kyma-project/test-infra/prow/cluster/resources/external-secrets/README.md

 # Installation

-Follow these steps to install `kubernetes-external-secrets` on an untrusted cluster in the `external-secrets` namespace:
+Follow these steps to install `kubernetes-external-secrets` on an untrusted cluster in the `external-secrets` Namespace:

-1. Create the `external-secrets` namespace.
+1. Create the `external-secrets` Namespace.
 Run `kubectl create namespace external-secrets`.
-2. Add the `sa-secret-manager-untrusted` secret containing credentials for GCP service account with permission to access secrets.
+2. Add the `sa-secret-manager-untrusted` secret containing credentials for a GCP service account with permission to access secrets.
-3. Add `external-secrets` Helm repo.
-Run `helm repo add external-secrets https://external-secrets.github.io/kubernetes-external-secrets/`.
+3. Add the `external-secrets` Helm repository.
+Use the following command: `helm repo add external-secrets https://external-secrets.github.io/kubernetes-external-secrets/`.
-4. Install `external-secrets/kubernetes-external-secrets` Helm chart.
+4. Install the `external-secrets/kubernetes-external-secrets` Helm chart.
 Run `helm install -f prow/cluster/resources/external-secrets/values_untrusted.yaml -n external-secrets kubernetes-external-secrets external-secrets/kubernetes-external-secrets`.

 # Configuration

 Secrets can be stored as text in GCP Secret Manager and be mapped to a Kubernetes secret with one key.